sawyerwatts/Checklists/README.md

 1. How obvious is the code?
 1. Implement resilience, cancellation, and the necessary amount of durability for the use case
+1. Review outbound network connections
+    - Ensure connections are pooled appropriately (to ensure quicker requests and to avoid port exhaustion)
+    - Ensure request timeouts are configured
+    - Ensure connections periodically expire and need to be re-established (to protect against DNS changes)
 1. Ensure resources are closed and check for other language-specific gotchas
 1. Ensure the written code is refactored into helpers
 1. Ensure logging is sufficient